 The Constitution Defenders Project

 The Constitution Defenders Project by CLPR works to advance access to justice for transgender persons, women and girls, persons with disabilities, and Dalit and Adivasi communities.
-Through paralegal training and a 2.5-year fellowship for young lawyers, the project builds community capacity to navigate the legal system, access welfare schemes, and claim constitutional rights effectively.
+Through the Constitution Defenders Fellowship, which is a 2.75-year fellowship for young lawyers interested in rights based litigation, to represent individuals and groups from marginalized communities and strengthen their access to justice.

 About

-This project targets transgender persons, women and girls, persons with disabilities, and Dalit, Adivasi, and Bahujan communities, all of whom have historically faced social exclusion, discrimination, and lack of access to education, healthcare, and employment.
+This project targets transgender persons, women and girls, SC & ST communities, gender and sexual minorities, and persons with disabilities, and, all of whom have historically faced social exclusion, discrimination, and lack of access to education, healthcare, and employment.

 Recognizing this, the State has enacted laws such as the Transgender Persons (Protection of Rights) Act, 2019, Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, and Persons with Disabilities Act, 2016.
 However, many individuals remain unaware of their rights and face barriers in accessing legal services, including lack of resources, awareness of legal aid, and affordable legal representation.